jukto-ai/.github/profile/README.md

 > Empowering teams to turn data into actionable decisions at scale.

-In today's business world, `data` is ubiquitous and serves as a critical success metric.
-However, when insights are fragmented across disconnected tools, delayed, or inaccessible, teams often face challenges navigating between SQL, Python, BI platforms, and reporting workflows.
-This fragmentation leads to slow decision-making and creates operational bottlenecks.
+In today’s world, every business runs on `data`, but insights are scattered.
+Teams waste hours jumping between SQL, Python, BI dashboards, and reports.

 **Jukto** (Bengali for *`connected`*) is on a mission to change that.
 We're building an **AI-native Self-Serve Collaborative Data Platform** that is designed to unify fragmented workflows into a single, AI-native layer to **connect, analyze, visualize, automate, and collaborate**.
-Think of it as "`Palantir For Data Teams`".

-Palantir proved what’s possible when data and decisions come together.
+Think of it as "**Palantir For Data Teams**". **Palantir proved what’s possible** when data and decisions come together.
 But Foundry is closed and out of reach for most.
-Jukto democratizes that power: an accessible, flexible data OS built for transparency, trust, and collaboration between humans and AI.
+Jukto democratizes that power: an accessible, flexible data platform built for transparency, trust, and collaboration between humans and AI.

 **Vision: Why Jukto Exists**

-Most of the modern enterprises/organizations spend millions on disconnected analytics tools, reporting, and more.
-It leads teams and analysts to struggle and spend more time wrangling data than making decisions.
-Most of the traditional BI dashboards and notebooks are static, siloed, and often require specialized knowledge.
+Modern organizations spend millions on scattered analytics tools.
+Teams waste hours managing data instead of making decisions.
+Traditional dashboards and notebooks are static, siloed, hard to use, and often require specialized knowledge.

+> The result?
+Brilliant teams trapped in maintenance mode — fixing instead of creating.

+**Jukto changes that.**

-While with Jukto, businesses can:
+While with Jukto, teams can:

 - **Connect** live data from Databricks, Trino, BigQuery, Snowflake, CSV/XLSX, and many more.
-- **Analyze** using SQL, Python, and Agentic queries in natural language
+- **Analyze** using SQL, Python, or plain English queries with AI agents
-- **Visualize** dynamic drag-and-drop dashboard and actionable insight generation (table, chart, etc.)
+- **Visualize** insights through drag-and-drop dashboards
-- **Automate** alerts, schedule reports, and a fully autonomous agentic workflow for automation
+- **Automate** alerts, reports, and agentic workflows
-- **Collaboration** with teams in real-time, share, and publish dashboards seamlessly
+- **Collaboration** with teams in real time, share, and publish effortlessly

-  > A unified multi-player workspace to act faster with confidence to make business decisions.
+  > We bring data, people, and AI together in one real-time, connected environment.

 **The Opportunity**

-We (**Jukto**) become the *platform of choice* for modern enterprises/organizations to scale analytics, automated reporting, and turn any data into their strategic advantage to grow business when data-driven decision-making is critical.
-We are constantly improving Jukto to **make workflows more useful, deliver insights faster, and create a better experience** for users to self-serve, with the goal of making **Jukto** the standard platform for AI-driven data operations.
+We’re building **Jukto** to become the *platform of choice* for modern data-driven teams where analytics, automation, and collaboration come together in one place.
+We are constantly improving Jukto to **make workflows more useful, deliver insights faster, and create a better experience** for users to self-serve, with the goal of making **Jukto** the standard platform for AI-driven data operations, so every organization can turn data into a strategic advantage.

 ---
 <div align="center">